Protein losing enteropathy

-Protein losing enteropathy refers to any condition of the gastrointestinal tract (e.g. damage to the gut wall) that results in a net loss of protein from the body.
+Protein losing enteropathy (PLE) is a syndrome in which blood proteins are lost excessively via the gastrointestinal (GI) tract.
+It may be caused by many different underlying diseases that damage the lining of the GI tract (mucosa) or cause blockage of its lymphatic drainage.

 Signs and symptoms

-The signs/symptoms of protein losing enteropathy are consistent with diarrhea, fever, and general abdominal discomfort.
-Swelling of the legs due to peripheral edema can also occur, however, if the PLE is related to a systemic disease such as congestive heart failure or constrictive pericarditis, then the symptoms could be of the primary disease development.
+The signs and symptoms of protein losing enteropathy include diarrhea, fever, and general abdominal discomfort.
+Swelling of the legs due to peripheral edema can also occur; however, if the PLE is related to a systemic disease such as congestive heart failure or constrictive pericarditis, then these symptoms could be due directly to the underlying illness.
+In severe cases, anasarca, a generalized form of edema, may develop.

 Causes

 The causes of protein-losing enteropathy can include GI conditions (among other causes), like the following: